-Current SETR reviews require various Department of Defense Architecture Framework (DoDAF) views, and other systems engineering artifacts, to serve as evidence for various aspects of the system's progress and status.
-These views are often "document-based" and thus are developed statically without an underlying model structure.
-In an MBSE
+Current SETR reviews require various DoD Architecture Framework (DoDAF) views, and other systems engineering artifacts, to serve as evidence for various aspects of the system's progress and status.
+These views are often "document-based," and thus are developed statically without an underlying model structure.
+In an MBSE environment, the system is represented virtually; therefore, the data and relationships, not the views, are the "atomic" level of detail.